 Safe Work Australia statistics report that the festive months of November, December and January hold a higher percentage of workplace-related injuries.
 This includes fatalities involving employees and bystanders.
 In the last decade, 25% of workplace fatalities have occurred in November and December.
-It's imperative that a safe work environment over this period is established.

 These figures are alarming.
 But if we look through the factors that can contribute to the rate of injuries and fatalities it’s clear that the festive season brings its fair share of challenges to the workplace.
 It’s not only during the lead-up to Christmas but also during the weeks proceeding, as employees are returning to work.
 As such, it’s important to understand what factors can impact your workplace – this includes what you can do to protect yourself, your staff and maintain a safe work environment.